 - Super-affordable weekend group excursions to a New York City Broadway shows, Boston Bruins games, Red Sox games, NYC sight-seeing, and more

-- Group outdoor adventures like kayaking the Kennebec, snowshoeing the Maine Huts & Trails, hiking Tumbledown Mountain, and more.
+- Group outdoor adventures like rafting the Kennebec, hiking Tumbledown Mountain, mountain biking Titcomb trails, canoeing the Sandy River and more.

 Outdoorsy & Artsy